CLRM1/python_political_trivia/README.md

 # politicaltriviagame
-Python word game.
+Python word game with political and historical trivia.
 Some code provided by UT Austin CS302 course.

 **How to run on the command line**
 1. Download the .py and txt files.